mstidd2/vscode-ide-for-TM4C123/README.md

     - `$ dmesg`
         - Example output:
                 ![Dmesg Output](pics/dmesg.png)
-        - The last line idicates that a USB device was connected
+        - The last line indicates that a USB device was connected.
 - Now determine the permissions set on the device:
     - `$ ll /dev/ttyACM0`
         - Example output: